hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 + `lookup_` - this word (or whatever we change it to) has reserved
-  meaning: a method that contains this word is for retrieving one component from the receiver where the component is expected to be present. behavior on failure is not proscribed here other than that it *cannot* emit events to a callback.
-  [#br-031] about the universal retrieve operation discusses this term and other related terms.
+  meaning: a method that contains this word is for retrieving one component from a collection-like receiver with this important difference from the `retrieve_` disussed in [#br-031]: the subject method *cannot* take a block or similar handler *as a parameter* to effect fail-case behavior. (it may however use such a handler that is interanal to the receiver.) its fail-case behavior may be undefined. [#br-031] about the universal retrieve operation discusses this term and other related terms. in practice a subject method is used to implement such a method.

 + `[_]make[_]` - this verb used in perhaps *any* method name should confer this one meaning only: this method results in a generated